dimakiss/RE/reversing.kr/Music Player/README.md

 As u can see the password is `LIstenCare`

-`Note: the exe didn't work for me at the start I changed the Compatibility mode to windows 2000 at file-->Properties--> Compatibility-->Check the "Run this program in compatibility mode for : Windows 2000"`
+`Note: The exe didn't work for me at the start I changed the Compatibility mode to windows 2000 at file-->Properties--> Compatibility-->Check the "Run this program in compatibility mode for : Windows 2000"`